-SAFETY
+SAFETY INFORMATION

-- This fireplace shall not be installed in a bedroom or bathroom. - Do not use this fireplace as a wood-burning fireplace.
-Use only the logs provided with the fireplace. - Do not add extra logs or ornaments such as pine cones, vermiculite or rock wool.
+- 1. This appliance is only for use with the type of gas indicated on the rating plate.
+This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
+Locate propane/LP supply tank(s) outdoors (propane/LP units only). - 3.
+If you smell gas - · shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - This fireplace shall not be installed in a bedroom or bathroom. - Do not use this fireplace as a wood-burning fireplace.
+Use only the logs provided with the fireplace. - 6.
+Do not add extra logs or ornaments such as pine cones, vermiculite or rock wool.
 Using these added items can cause sooting.
 Do not add lava rock around base.
-Rock and debris could fall into the control area of fireplace. - To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 25. - 8.
-Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - This fireplace needs fresh air ventilation to run properly.
+Rock and debris could fall into the control area of fireplace. - 7.
+To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 24. - Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 9.
+This fireplace needs fresh air ventilation to run properly.
 This fireplace has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the fireplace if enough fresh air is not available.
 See Air for Combustion and Ventilation, page 5.
-If fireplace keeps shutting off, see Troubleshooting, page 26. - 10.
-Do not run fireplace - where flammable liquids or vapors are used or stored - · under dusty conditions - 11.
+If fireplace keeps shutting off, see Troubleshooting, page 25. - 10.
+Do not run fireplace - where flammable liquids or vapors are used or stored - under dusty conditions - 11.
 Do not use this fireplace to cook food or burn paper or other objects. - 12.
 Do not use fireplace if any part has been exposed to or under water.
-Immediately call a qualified service technician to inspect the fireplace and to replace any part of the control system and any gas control which has been under water. - 13.
-Do not operate fireplace if any log is broken.
+Immediately call a qualified service technician to inspect the fireplace and to replace any part of the control system and any gas control which has been under water.

+- Do not operate fireplace if any log is broken.
 Do not operate fireplace if a log is chipped (dime-sized or larger). - 14.
 Turn fireplace off and let cool before servicing.
 Only a qualified service person should service and repair fireplace. - 15.
-Operating fireplace above elevations of 4,500 feet could cause pilot outage. - 16.
-To prevent performance problems in propane/LP units, do not use propane/LP fuel tanks of less than 100 lbs. capacity (propane/LP units only). - 17.
-Provide adequate clearances around air openings.
+Operating fireplace above elevations of 4,500 feet could cause pilot outage. - To prevent performance problems in propane/LP units, do not use propane/LP fuel tanks of less than 100 lbs. capacity (propane/LP units only). - Provide adequate clearances around air openings.